Ciao, welcome back to my blog!

 When you can do it on your own, don't pay someone else to do it.

-One of my favourite quotes from the famous book "Think and grow rich" by Napoleon Hill says: "it is better for people to do something and pay nothing than to pay dues and do nothing."
+One of my favourite quotes from the famous book "Think and grow rich" by Napoleon Hill says: "people should do something and pay nothing than to pay dues and do nothing."

 Don't pay others to clean your house, do your nails, make your bread.

-It is fine to treat yourself every now and then but when it is an habit you can't give up, it will affect your wallet greatly.
+It is fine to treat yourself now and then but when it is a habit you can't give up, it will affect your wallet greatly.

-Making you own cleaning and beauty products is easy and it will help you save money.
+Making your own cleaning and beauty products is easy and it will help you save money.